SurSerious/SurSerious.github.io/README.md

 ## Introduction

-Hello 👋, welcome to my webpage.
-I am SurSerious and this is an introductory paragraph.
+Hello 👋, and welcome to my webpage!
+I’m Charlie Ledger—a passionate enthusiast of chess, music, and, above all, the journey of self-improvement.
+Here, you’ll find a glimpse into my interests and the ideas that inspire me daily.

 ## Site Directory
 [Formatting demo](/formatting/)